Ruchin-Audichya/StudentPilot/README.md

 ---

-StudentPilot is a full-stack app that blends multiple job sources (Internshala, LinkedIn, company ATS careers) with resume-aware ranking, an AI-powered portfolio generator (Gemini), and HR tooling that surfaces real recruiter profiles to connect with—ready for Render + Vercel deployment.
+Find My Stipend is a full-stack app that blends multiple job sources (Internshala, LinkedIn, company ATS careers) with resume-aware ranking, an AI-powered portfolio generator (Gemini), and HR tooling that surfaces real recruiter profiles to connect with—ready for Render + Vercel deployment.

 ## Table of Contents
 - [Features](#features)